setzler/DiDforBigData/README.md

-Recently, I noticed a pattern at seminars and conferences: presenters would acknowledge that they *should* use a staggered DiD estimator, but doing so was *infeasible* due to sample sizes being too large for existing software.
-To verify, I wrote a simple panel data simulator with staggered treatment roll-out and heterogeneous treatment effects.
-I simulated it with different numbers of individuals and applied these popular R packages:
+Recently, I noticed a pattern at seminars and conferences: presenters would acknowledge that they *should* use a staggered DiD estimator, but would say that doing so is *infeasible* in their context due to large sample size.
+To check, I wrote a simple panel data simulator with staggered treatment roll-out and heterogeneous treatment effects, simulated large samples, and applied these popular R packages for staggered DiD estimation:

 - `didimputation` for implementing the approach of [Borusyak, Jaravel, and Spiess